bachlab/PsPM/_posts/ref/2024-01-01-pspm_pupil_correct_eyelink.md

 ## References

-[1] Hayes, Taylor R., and Alexander A. Petrov (2016).
+[1] Hayes TR & Petrov AA (2016).
 Mapping and correcting the influence of gaze position on pupil size measurements.
-Behavior Research Methods 48.2, 510-527.
+Behavior Research Methods, 48(2), 510–527.